Precise ground state of multi-orbital Mott systems via the variational discrete action theory: The Two Band Hubbard model with

 In order to obtain a detailed understanding over the entire phase space of parameters, we evaluate the quasiparticle weight as function of $U/t$ and $n_{1\sigma}$ for various $J/U$, which serves as a phase diagram of the metal-insulator transition (see Figure \ref{fig:phase_diagram}).
 Additionally, a Maxwell construction is used to determine if a given value of $n_{1\sigma}$ is stable with respect to $\Delta$, and hatched lines are used to denote unstable regions.
 We used two resolutions for the phase diagram: 0.1 in $U/t$ and 0.01 in $n_{1\sigma}$ for $n_{1\sigma}>0.05$, and 0.01 in $U/t$ and 0.001 in $n_{1\sigma}$ for $n_{1\sigma}<0.05$, yielding a total of 55,000 calculations per phase diagram, and this level of resolution would be formidable using DMFT.
 In the region of large polarization (i.e. $n_{1\sigma}\rightarrow0$), the kinetic energy is approaching zero, making the convergence of the calculation challenging; this region would be best explored by treating $n_{1\sigma}$ as a perturbation parameter, but we leave this for future work.
 For $J/U=0$ (see Figure \ref{fig:phase_diagram}, panel $a$), at $n_{1\sigma}=1/2$ there is a MIT at $U/t=9.1$, and the transition value of $U/t$ decreases monotonically for decreasing $n_{1\sigma}$.
 In the large polarization limit where $n_{1\sigma}\rightarrow0$, there is a band-insulator to fully polarized Mott insulator transition at finite $U/t$.
 Furthermore, for $2.3\le U/t\le8$ there is a first-order MIT driven by $\Delta$ (denoted by hatching), and three regimes can be seen.
 For the smallest $U/t$ region, there is a metal to band insulator transition; for intermediate $U/t$, there is a metal to fully orbitally polarized Mott insulator transition; for largest $U/t$, there is a metal to partially orbitally polarized Mott insulator transition.

 For $J/U>0$ (see Figure \ref{fig:phase_diagram}, panels $b$-$f$), the metal to insulator transition value of $U/t$ is no longer a monotonic function of $n_{1\sigma}$.
 There is a first-order insulator to metal transition in $\Delta$ around $n_{1\sigma}=1/2$, and the range increases with $J/U$.
 For sufficiently large $J/U$ in the large polarization region, the zero quasiparticle weight boundary coincides with the first-order phase boundary.
 Additionally, there is an approximately vertical boundary between the partially and largely orbitally polarized Mott insulators, which becomes first-order for sufficiently large $J/U$.
 Finally, the quasiparticle weight decreases as $n_{1\sigma}\rightarrow0$ for all $U/t>0$, and this is most easily seen for the larger values of $J/U$.
 This behavior is expected given our scaling analysis in Section \ref{subsec:Hamiltonian-for-the}, which suggests that for $n_{1\sigma}<\alpha J^{2}$ the quasiparticle weight is zero, where $\alpha$ is a positive constant.
 Given the numerical difficulty for treating small values of $n_{1\sigma}$ (i.e. $n_{1\sigma}<0.01$), it would be preferable to explore this regime treating $n_{1\sigma}$ as a small parameter, which would allow for an analytic evaluation using $\discn=3$.
 Such an exercise would clearly answer whether or not the Mott insulator exists for infinitesimal $U/t$ with fixed $J/U>0$ in the large polarization limit.
+Nonetheless, the presence of strong electronic correlations in the largely polarized regime is clear.
+Therefore, crystals bearing $d$-electrons or $f$-electrons which are nominally a band insulator, according to experiment or density functional theory, may in reality be in this largely polarized regime which has nontrivial electronic correlations.
+In future work, we will investigate the doping dependence of this regime.